tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 # Adding a new operation to burn

-Let's discuss how one might go about adding new operators to burn, using the example of the recently added [pow operator](https://github.com/tracel-ai/burn/pull/1133/files) (as of 01/24/2024).
+Let's discuss how one might go about adding new operators to Burn, using the example of the recently added [pow operator](https://github.com/tracel-ai/burn/pull/1133/files) (as of 01/24/2024).
 In that PR, the following things took place (albeit not in this order)

 ## Adding the Op to burn-tensor